 In the UK there are several different courses covering Film Studies and Media Studies that can be followed by school and college students aged 14-19 or older (i.e. adult students outside the university system).
 This page deals with those courses most relevant to studying global film.

 The UK has a long and proud history of developing film and media studies in schools and colleges and as a result it established national qualifications in England and Wales, Scotland and Northern Ireland (three separate systems).
 England and Wales established the greatest variety of courses at both GCSE (16+) and Advanced Level (A Level at 17+ and 18+).
 In 2015 the Conservative Government announced decisions about the reduction in the range of courses on offer as part of a review of the whole A Level and GCSE provision in England (Wales will in future have slightly different provision).
 Film Studies and Media Studies came into consideration as subjects to be scrapped – with various spurious reasons asserted.
 Really this was just political attacks from the right.
 Communications Studies went almost immediately.
-Film and Media have now been provisionally accepted for further consideration and new specifications drawn up by the Awarding Bodies will be published in September as part of a ‘consultation process’ during which Ofqual will accept comments from teachers, parents and anyone else.
+Film and Media were eventually ‘reprieved’ and awarding bodies and groups of ‘stakeholders’ (mostly university academics) were invited to suggest new subject content following strict guidelines effectively set down by ministers.

 The Media Education Association is a good source for news on these developments.

 Existing specifications (i.e. up to September 2017)

 WJEC GCSE Film Studies

 GCSE courses are studied in the UK from 14-17 as one or two year courses.
 The GCSE Film Studies course from WJEC (Welsh Board) began teaching in September 2008.
 It has two main areas of study for examination (there is also an element of internally assessed work).
 One focuses on a specific genre, which is currently the ‘superhero movie’.
 The other focuses on a film from outside Hollywood chosen from a list of options.
 The list comprises: